Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Results

-Our constraints on quadratic gravity differ from those in~\cite{Silva:2022srr} by a factor of $\sim 4$ because of various differences in analysis methodology.
-First, \cite{Silva:2022srr} included the inspiral, merger and ringdown phases in their analysis, with quadratic-gravity changes only in the merger and ringdown phase (even though modifications to the merger are not known accurately), while we only consider the ringdown phase.
+Our constraints on pseudo(scalar) fields differ from those in~\cite{Silva:2022srr} by a factor of $\sim 4$ because of various differences in analysis methodology.
+First, \cite{Silva:2022srr} included the inspiral, merger and ringdown phases in their analysis, but only considers effects from the pseudo(scalar) fields in the merger and ringdown phase (even though modifications to the merger are not known accurately), while we only consider the ringdown phase.
 Their whole-signal analysis recovers a signal-to-noise ratio of $\sim 25$, whereas our ringdown-only analysis yields signal-to-noise ratios $ \lesssim 7$, roughly a factor of 4 smaller.
-Second, their analyses uses a model for the quasinormal-mode frequency shift that is accurate only to first order in $a$, which is valid when $a \lesssim 0.3$, while our analysis uses the METRICS model, which is accurate up to $a \lesssim 0.75$ and thus applicable to black-hole remnants produced in the collision of non-spinning black holes.
-Third, their analysis includes only the less-damped parity sector of each theory, whereas we incorporate shifts in both axial and polar quasinormal modes.
-Therefore, although the reported constraints in~\cite{Silva:2022srr} are more stringent (due to the use of a larger signal-to-noise ratio), the results presented here are more robust.
+Second, their analysis uses a model for the quasinormal-mode frequency shift that is accurate only to first order in $a$, which is valid only when $a \lesssim 0.3$; our analysis uses the frequencies in \cite{Chung:2024ira, Chung:2024vaf, Chung:2025gyg} which is accurate up to $a \lesssim 0.75$ and thus applicable to black hole remnants produced in the collision of nonspinning black holes (see also Supplementary Materials).
+Third, their analysis includes only the less-damped parity sector of each field, whereas we incorporate shifts in both axial and polar quasinormal modes.
+Therefore, although the reported constraints in~\cite{Silva:2022srr} are claimed to be more stringent (due to the use of a larger signal-to-noise ratio), the results presented here are more robust.